 To kick this rambling off, I’m going to start with a negative and then finish on a better opinion.
 Or that’s the idea.
 Much as I enjoy this sweet series, the one thing that I constantly let “annoy” me is the costuming.
-While watching I couldn’t help but feel like too many of the pieces were out of place which, for that scene, sort of takes me out of the period and charm of the story.
-That being said, I appreciate all this show has to offer.
-As is its hallmark, this 2-hour special (which is essentially kicking off its highly anticipated third season) packs a lot of trials, heart-to-hearts and smiles into this one episode.
+While watching I cannot help but feel like too many of the pieces are out of place which takes me out of the period and charm of the story.
+Nonetheless, I appreciate all this show offers.
+As is its hallmark, this 2-hour special (which essentially kicks off its highly anticipated third season) packs a lot of trials, heart-to-hearts and smiles into this one episode.

 One thing this special does iron out is the relationship between Elizabeth and Jack.
 Whether or not it ends to fans satisfaction I won’t say (but feel free to chat about it down below or come back after the episode to chat it up!).
-Either way, I hope the writer’s leave it alone as it is currently because so much back and forth conflict has been tried and re-tried, and I do believe it will flow nicer if the conflict is left to other means of story.
+Either way, I hope the writer’s leave it alone because so much back and forth conflict is wearisome; and I do believe it flows nicer if the story finds conflict elsewhere.
 Also best resolved quickly would be Frank’s potentially shady path.
-Given how Bill’s story turned out (which also gets some resolution), I’d not be eager to see Abigail go through such a similar experience.
+Given how Bill’s story turns out (which also gets some resolution), I’m not eager to see Abigail go through a similar experience.